whoiscc/riog-project/Document/GameInterface.markdown

 ----

-In this section context interface of revision *junkrat* is introduced. in this revision, each shape along with some other things is identified with a unique string regards to context, and the context interfaces are centralized to this string, which from now on is referenced as identifier.
-The identifier could be chosen arbitrarily, and the recommended pattern is `<type>%<name>%<index>`, e.g. the second cactus in the chrome dino game could be `image%cactus%1`, and all three parts should be present even there is always only one instance in the game.
+In this section context interface of revision *junkrat* is introduced. in this revision, each entity, i.e. shape along with some other things is identified with a unique string regards to context, and the context interfaces are centralized to this string, which from now on is referenced as **identifier**.
+The identifier could be chosen arbitrarily, and the recommended pattern is `<type>%<name>%<index>`, e.g. the second cactus in the chrome dino game could be `image%cactus%1` , and all three parts should be present even there is always only one instance in the game.

 The reason to introducing identifier is to prevent foreign states from engine polluting game session state.
 With identifier as key, this is no need to store any foreign object in session state, and it is encouraged to further compute